debbiect246/retrogame/readme.md

 Attempts to resolve this included changes to the scale of sprites, applying areas to sprites, reducing the player's maximum velocity.
 The issue was mitigated but is still present, albeit inconsistently

-2.Boundary issues between sprites
+2. Boundary issues between sprites

 Issues remain, as part of Matt's epic journey to create assets for the game.

-3.Resonsiveness of canvas on resizing, and scaling issues
+3. Resonsiveness of canvas on resizing, and scaling issues

 Responsiveness was not a requirement for the project, but work required to ensure scaling is fixed for different screens sizes and on browser resizing.

-4.Player would die if falling on an enemy without the isJumping value being true
+4. Player would die if falling on an enemy without the isJumping value being true

 **Resolved** on discovery of the `falling()` Kaboom method.

-5.Enemies would not bounce off solid objects when running into them
+5. Enemies would not bounce off solid objects when running into them

 **Resolved** by reducing the scaling of wall objects

-6.Animations would not advance during keyDown event listeners
+6. Animations would not advance during keyDown event listeners

 **Resolved** by adding conditional statement to the event listner, checking the `isMoving` value

-7.Character sprite would not change direction
+7. Character sprite would not change direction

 **Resolved** by applying a negative scale to the x axis on the respective event listeners.